BrendelGroup/SRAssembler/README.md

 **-d** *contig_limit* : The minimum number of assembled contigs to automatically trigger removal of unrelated contigs and reads.
 This can prevent slowdown or crashing in cases where an excessive number of reads are found due to things like common domains or transposable elements.
 If set to "0", do not remove unrelated contigs and reads except as scheduled by **-b**.
 Defaults to "500".

+**-j** *taboo_file* : FASTA file containing DNA or protein sequences used to taboo reads and prevent them from being used for assembly.
+SRAssembler may struggle with reads from genomes with lots of transposons or other repetitive elements, or with assembling homologs to a query that contains a very common domain.
+With this option, SRAssembler will start by searching for reads that match the *taboo_file*, and exclude them from all assemblies.

+**-J** Taboo file type.
+Accepts "protein" or "dna" (default: "protein").

 **-z** *masking_round* : The round in which to start masking low-complexity regions of intermediate contigs before searching for reads.
 Reads with low-complexity regions that are assembled into contigs can wreak havoc on SRAssembler function.
 The number of irrelevant reads found in the next round due to shared low-complexity sequences can dwarf the number of relevant reads, and can slow down or crash the assembler.
-By default this option is set to "1", and SRAssembler uses NCBI's dustmasker to mask low-complexity regions in the intermediate contigs in every round.
+By default this option is set to "1", and SRAssembler uses NCBI's [dustmasker](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/dustmasker/) to mask low-complexity regions in the intermediate contigs in every round.
 If you want to disable this feature, set this option to "0".

 **-x** *tip\_search\_round* : The round in which to start masking the center of query contigs.
-If you find SRAssembler to run slowly due to finding excessive numbers of new reads, it can be helpful to mask the center of the intermediate contigs, leaving only the contig 'tips' to match against new reads.
+If you find SRAssembler runs slowly due to finding excessive numbers of new reads, it can be helpful to mask the center of the intermediate contigs, leaving only the contig 'tips' to match against new reads.
 This causes SRAssembler to prioritize finding reads that can extend the contigs, at the cost of possibly missing some reads that might contribute to a hit contig.
 When set to "0", no masking of the center of contigs will occur.
 Defaults to "2", a value that ensures that contigs derived from the inital round of searching using the query sequence to find reads (rather than intermediate contigs) are used fully before masking.
-When using center masking, experiment with this option, as it can have a significant effect on whether optimal hit contigs are found.
+If using center masking, actively experiment with this option, as it can have a significant effect on whether optimal hit contigs are found.

 **-X** *tip\_search\_length* : Length of intermediate contigs to leave unmasked at both ends as queries to find new reads.
-When using this option, it should at minimum be as long as the match length requirements set in the paramaters file input with **-p**.
+When using this option, it should at minimum be as long as the match length requirements set in the config file input with **-p**.
 When set to the default of "0", no masking of the center of contigs will occur.

 **-f** : Do not check for contigs that meet the completion thresholds.
-Continue chromosome walking for the number of rounds specified with **-n**.
+Force SRAssembler to continue chromosome walking for the number of rounds specified with **-n**.
 This is useful if you want to build contigs longer than just the coding region in order to capture promoter regions or nearby elements.

 **-y** : Do not resume chromosome walking from existing SRAssembler results in the output directory specified by **-o**.
 By default, SRAssembler will continue the previous run if the **-n** option is larger than the final round in the output directory.
 This behavior is useful if you want to extend the hit contigs for only a few rounds or change your completion thresholds to be more selective.
 Using the **-y** option will cause SRAssembler to overwrite the results in the output directory and start from round 1.

 #### Help

-**-v** : Verbose output.
+**-v** : Verbose mode.
 Not only is output to stdout more verbose, but several files in the aux/ directory that are normally removed to keep things tidy are left behind.
 This mode is typically only used for debugging.

 **-h** : Print an SRAssembler usage synopsis and exit.